AUSTIN, Texas -- Norah Jones has a piano in her kitchen.

 Jones didn’t set out to put a piano in her kitchen, of course.
 Much like her collaboration with the producer Dan ger Mouse on "Little Broken Hearts," it just kind of happened naturally.
 And by going with the flow, making little decisions in the moment, she arrived at something delightful she never expected.

 "I just like how it’s turned into sort of a bit of a concept album without any intentions of that’s what we were going to do," Jones said.
 "I’m proud that it ended up being what it is, going in knowing so little about what would happen.
 I love it."

 "Little Broken Hearts" little resembles Jones’ previous four solo albums, from the vampy cover photo to its lyrical content and vaguely psychedelic sound.
 It’s edgy, effects-laden and deeply personal.
-She’s written a few songs she felt were this personal before, especially on her 2009 album "The Fall."
-But much of "Little Broken Hearts" centers on her life and the emotions you run through during relationship problems -- from betrayal and indecision to healing and moving on.
+She’s written a few songs she felt were this personal before, especially on her 2009 album "The Fall.

 The 12 songs on "Hearts" represent a true collaboration between Jones and Brian Burton, who produces under the name Danger Mouse.
 They mainly focus on a difficult breakup Jones went through, but she says Burton’s fingerprints are all over the place and his ideas and lyrics transformed songs in unexpected ways.

 The two met on Burton’s musical ode to Italian cinema, "Rome," and formed a friendship, agreeing to work together.
 They initially met for a five-day "get to know you" session and cemented their partnership.
 But it wasn’t until last summer that they were able to commit to the two months it would take to write and record the album at Burton’s Los Angeles studio.